 Tech enthusiasts drool like Pavlov’s dogs at the mere hint of a new $1,000 phone from Apple or LG or Samsung, but in reality, many people don’t buy flagship phones.
 But even inexpensive phones should be great too, right?
-That is the theory behind Android Go — and at MWC 2018, Google unveiled a wave of phones supporting the platform.
+That is the theory behind Android Go — and it has proven to be a hit, with over 1,600 Android Go devices now available.
 Here’s everything you need to know.

 Aren’t there lots of versions of Android already?
 Why build yet another?

 In developing markets like India and Brazil, smartphone infrastructure is the biggest barrier to the adoption of online services, not handset ownership.
 Hundreds of millions of people in India use Android phones — more than in the U.S. Google said — but they suffer from expensive, spotty networks that make it difficult to reliably access the web.
 To address that problem, in May 2017 Google announced Android Go: A new platform for bandwidth-optimized apps.

 In addition to emerging markets, Android Go benefits many U.S. users as well.
 At Google’s 2018 developer conference, Google I/O, the tech giant announced the U.S. is the second-largest market for Android Go devices.
 In fact, 25% of the 300 million entry-level smartphones currently in the market are in the U.S.